-According to Micky Minhas, who is the head of Microsoft Technology Licensing, this agreement will help demonstrate how Microsoft’s SMB intellectual property is licensed in a way to give rise to innovative cloud solutions that are streamlined with the Windows ecosystem.
+According to Micky Minhas, the head of Microsoft Technology Licensing, this agreement will help demonstrate how Microsoft’s SMB intellectual property is licensed to give rise to innovative cloud solutions that are streamlined with the Windows ecosystem.

 The partnership showcases Microsoft’s commitment to licensing intellectual property (IP).
 This will ensure the maintenance of a healthy and vibrant technology ecosystem.
 Ever since Microsoft’s launch of its IP licensing program in the December of 2003, there have been almost 1,200 licensing agreements.